Imaret (Kavala): Ottoman era

 The founder of the imaret was Kavala-born Muhammad Ali Pasha, who ordered the construction of the foundation as a "gift" to his birthplace in 1813.
-Built just below the fortifications in the heart of the old town of Kavala, the imaret supported the educational, social and religious needs of the Muslim population of Kavala.
+Built just below the fortifications in the heart of the old town of Kavala, the imaret supported the educational, social and religious needs of the Islamic population of Kavala.
 The English traveller George Frederick Abbott, who visited Kavala in 1901, described it as a "hybrid of school and kitchen."

 Although dedicated to traditional Islamic curriculum and sciences, the kitchens accepted all students and travellers, regardless of religion.
 It is one of the earliest examples of western-style school providing secular education in the Ottoman Empire, in accordance with Muhammad Ali's efforts for modernization.

-It used to house rare editions of Ottoman, Turkish and Persian manuscripts, dating from the 12th century; it has been suggested that those were either stolen or destroyed, though it is also claimed that perhaps, following Greco-Turkish turmoil in the 1820s, the Egyptian community transferred them to Egypt instead.
+The complex used to house rare editions of Ottoman, Turkish and Persian manuscripts, dating from the 12th century.
+It has been suggested that the manuscripts were either stolen or destroyed, though it is also claimed that perhaps, following Greco-Turkish turmoil in the 1820s, the Egyptian community transferred them to Egypt instead.
 As time passed, the education and charity purposes of the imaret declined.
 It is known that the school continued to function until 1902, and the kitchen until 1923.